MariaBurz/manual_testing_portofolio/Final_Project/README.md

 ## 1.4 Test Design

 Functional test cases were created in Zephyr Squad.
-Based on the analysis of the specifications, the test design techniques used for generating test cases are:
+Based on the analysis of the specifications, the test design techniques used for generating test cases are: static analysis (informal reviews), dynamic (equivalence partitioning, specification-based, state transition).

 Test cases: